-Note that trademark $\ ^{\text{\tiny TM}}$ and registered trademark $\ ^{\text{\tiny S}}$ are not used within the text of this manual.
+Note that trademark [TM] and registered trademark [®] are not used within the text of this manual.

-- · microSDXC Logo is a trademark of SD-3C, LLC. - Microsoft, Windows, Windows Media, Windows Vista, Windows 7, and DirectX are registered trademarks or trademarks of Microsoft Corporation in the United States and other countries. - Macintosh, Mac OS, QuickTime, and iPhoto are trademarks of Apple Inc. - YouTube and the YouTube logo are trademarks or registered trademarks of Google Inc. - EXILIM, Photo Transport, and YouTube Uploader for CASIO are registered trademarks or trademarks of CASIO COMPUTER CO., LTD. - All other company or product names mentioned herein are registered trademarks or trademarks of their respective companies.
+- SDXC Logo is a trademark of SD-3C, LLC. - Microsoft, Windows, Windows Media, Windows Vista, Windows 7, Windows 8, and DirectX are registered trademarks or trademarks of Microsoft Corporation in the United States and other countries. - Macintosh, Mac OS, QuickTime, and iPhoto are trademarks of Apple Inc. - YouTube and the YouTube logo are trademarks or registered trademarks of Google Inc. - Eye-Fi and the Eye-Fi logo are trademarks of Eye-Fi, Inc. - FlashAir and the FlashAir logo are trademarks of TOSHIBA CORPORATION. - EXILIM and Dynamic Photo are registered trademarks or trademarks of CASIO COMPUTER CO., LTD. - All other company or product names mentioned herein are registered trademarks or trademarks of their respective companies.